PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part2.md

   : This defines the space between the edges of the `HBox` and its contents.

 `Insets`
   : This class is used to define space around or inside a Node.  `Insets` has two constructors.
 One takes a single number which is applied to all sides of the `Node`.
-In this case, we've used the second constructor, which takes a separate number for each side in the order -> Top, Right, Bottom and Left.
+In this case, we've used the second constructor, which takes a separate number for each side in the order: Top, Right, Bottom and Left.

 `setAlignment()` and `Pos`
   : This defines how the `Nodes` contained in the `HBox` will be oriented in relation to the `HBox`.
 In this case, they are going to be left aligned and vertically centred.
 The default is `Pos.TOP_LEFT`, which explains why the `Label` looked higher than the `TextField`.  `TextField` is slightly taller than `Label` in its default styling.